What is Postman

 Setup Postman to work with the R80 Security Management API

 1) You can import a list of APIs into your Postman environment using Postman's "collection" feature.
 This stored list of APIs can help you avoid syntax errors and save you time finding APIs.
-The R80 and R80.10 collections for Postman can be downloaded here:
+The various Postman collections can be found as follows:

 2) Launch Postman, and click on the "import collection" button.